-The Gender Inequality Research Lab (GIRL) is a new interdisciplinary research forum for scholars and practitioners to collaborate on policy-relevant research on gender inequality.
+The Gender Inequality Research Lab (GIRL) is an interdisciplinary research forum for scholars and practitioners to collaborate on policy-relevant research on gender inequality.
 GIRL's mission is to bring together faculty, students, and staff at the University of Pittsburgh who are interested in gender inequality around the world, and to connect them to policymakers, practitioners, and institutions with like-minded goals.
 By design, GIRL crosses schools, centers, departments, and programs, serving as an umbrella for policy-relevant research on gender equality at Pitt.

 A Brief History of GIRL